Frequently asked questions

 We stop the group and fix it (if we can!).
 Make sure you have at least one spare inner tube with you – using patches to fix punctures on the road isn’t easy!
 Make sure your bike is roadworthy and you know how to change an inner tube.
 If you have a major mechanical and can’t continue, we’ll always help you to get to a train station.

 Yes – we usually take a lunch / cake / coffee break halfway through.
 We tend to stop at the top of big hills to take a breather and regroup.
 Remember though, we’re generally riding for a few hours at a time without breaks.

 What should I bring with me on the ride?

 Please bring two water bottles, snacks, cash / cards for food, lights, a pump, a multi-tool and at least one spare inner tube.

-Yep – every group has a leader who is responsible for navigation and keeping the group together.
+Yep – every group has a captain who is responsible for navigation and keeping the group together.
 We do ride as a group though and expect everyone to communicate well if gaps are forming or a rider is having trouble / a mechanical.
-Ride leaders are just our regulars – we’re not professional coaches, we just love riding our bikes!
+Ride leaders are just our regulars – we’re not British Cycling qualified coaches, we just love riding our bikes!

 What kind of bike should I bring?
 Does it have to be a road bike?

 On Sunday rides, we insist on road bikes – meaning bikes with dropped handle bars and tyres of of no more than 28mm width.
 If you are coming to Saturday laps, you are more than welcome to come on a Hybrid.